salesforcecli/plugin-auth/messages/device.login.md

 # summary

-authorize an org using a device code
+Authorize an org using a device code.

 # description

-authorize an org using a device code
 You must open a browser, navigate to the verification URL, and enter the code.
 Log in, if not already logged in, and you’ll be prompted to allow the device to connect to the org.

 # examples